nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Yeah.
 Oh, yeah.
 Yep.
 He took six.
 He is at death's door.

 He's real close.
 Oh.
 Yeah.
-And, Kahir, speaking of at death's door, you're up.
+And, Cahir, speaking of at death's door, you're up.
 Not saying you are at death's door.

 I'm saying that you are going to bring somebody to death's door, just to clarify.
 Let's just switch one first.
 I know.
 Start with the hag first.
 She seems I don't know.